TBeijen/tbnl-hugo/content/post/2019-02-01-learning-from-k8s-failure.md

 ### Knowledge of operating Kubernetes limited to part of team

 Our team (as most teams) consist of people with various levels of expertise on different topics.
-Some have more Cloud & DevOps experience, some are front-end or Django experts, etc. As Kubernetes is quite new technology, and certainly for our team, knowledge was not as wide-spread as is desirable.
+Some have more Cloud & DevOps experience, some are front-end or Django experts, etc. As Kubernetes is quite new technology, and certainly for our team, knowledge was not as widespread as is desirable.
 As with all technologies practiced by Agile teams: DevOps should not be limited to a single (part of a) team.
 Luckily experienced team members were available to assist the on-call team member that had little infrastructure experience.

 *Resolution (was already planned):*